Seven SEPTA Police Officers Under Internal Investigation After Attending Pro-Trump Rally In DC

 “They are being investigated to see if they were involved in riotous behavior or for violations of our social media policies,” said SEPTA Police Chief Thomas Nestel.

-According to the spokesperson, SEPTA received a tip that one employee was in attendance at the rally.

-The investigation of that lead revealed the participation of additional officers – a total of seven.

-The agency is looking to discover the full extent of their participation, including if they actually entered the U.S. Capitol.
+The agency is looking to determine the full extent of the seven officers’ participation, including if they actually entered the U.S. Capitol or simply participated in the rally.

-The officers will remain on the force while the investigation continues, however SEPTA will share the results of their investigation with the FBI.
+This latest investigation comes days after Philadelphia police opened their own internal affairs case into one of their officers.

+We’re told by public affairs a female detective is under investigation after she allegedly attended the Trump rally that preceded the riots at the U.S. Capitol.

 MORE FROM CBSPHILLY.COM